SummittDweller/wieting-rpi-auto-start/README.md

 - Adding more 30-second, and longer, audio clips and working to convert one or two of our ads into the new `pre-show` format.

 - Need to try and introduce .mp4 playback within the new `pre-show` scheme.
-Also looking to briefly try and extract .mp4 video from a DCP package.
+Also looking to briefly try and extract .mp4 video from a DCP package.  _No DCP extraction but I got .mp4 playback working nicely!_

+### 28-Jan-2022

+- Tasked Mackenzie with creating and classifying more 15- and 30-second audio clips.

+### 30-Jan-2022

+- Making a record of the `pi` user password on the Wieting's Raspberry Pi.  `Alt-F4` works to interrupt playback and get to a terminal prompt from the keybaord.  `ssh pi@10.0.0.12` also works from the Mac Mini in the booth.

+- Added a `--force-device-scaling-factor=1.333` to the _chromium_ kiosk startup command in the `~/kiosk` file on the Wieting's Raspberry Pi.
+It works!